Luke 15:14-19, (Part two of four)

 “Father, I have sinned.” and with this truth he finally understands.

 He realizes that his disobedience has led him into a big fat lie.
 He has betrayed his father, and we start to grip this thought, we immediately realize that every cent he had bought booze and whores.
 He has nothing–maybe less than nothing.
 And he’s starving and quite willing to eat the pig’s food.

 All of this rolls over him, and he finally connects with reality.

 The prodigal finally gets it.
 He must return to the father, even if he becomes a slave.
 (Even they if he finds food to eat.)
 He has less than nothing–the choice he makes is obvious.
 He’ll return, even if it means servitude to his father.
 At least, his hunger pains will not be an issue.

 It develops and we see it in Jesus’ story.
 If we’re irrational, we’ve left behind the reasonable, and we’ve embraced lies.
-He does exist, or so we’ll tell.
-And yet we continue, over and over, to want the false, over the truth, and the question is why.
+He does exist, or so we’ll try to convince ourselves.
+And yet we continue, over and over, to want the false, over the truth, and the question is why?
 Could it be, that sin has altered our thinking?
-He has changed our thinking.

 The son is no longer walking in deception–he finally gets it.
 He understands, to be the slave of his father is something that’s worth it all.
 To be rescued from the pigs is what he can only dream about.